asselstine/simple-dapp/README.md

 Now refresh the page and click the button: we can see the total supply increase!

+# The Joys of ERC-20

+Because we have implemented the token using the ERC-20 standard, MetaMask will be able to inspect it.
+Copy the MyToken contract address from the compilation artifact.
+Now click on MetaMask in the browser, click on the tokens tab, and click 'Add Token'.
+In the form paste the address of the contract.
+The rest of the fields should update.

+Since you've been minting the tokens to yourself (i.e. your first account at web3.eth.accounts[0]), you'll be able to see your token balance!
+Cool eh?

+# Next steps

 That's it for functionality.
 I'm going to leave it to the reader to implement account balances and transfers.
+Next we'll tackle deploying to Ropsten.